Mattis95/simple_image_viewer/README.md

 # simple_image_viewer
 Code for a simple image viewer, based on Flask.
-Depends only on Flask, so run:
+Becomes very slow with to many images (>10000) Depends only on Flask, so run:
 ```
 pip install flask